Gordon999/Pi-MP3_Player/README.md

 - For boot to Play ALBUM   : Choose track, then press PLAY ALBUM, then SHUTDOWN.
 - For boot to Radio        : Choose Radio Station then press SHUTDOWN.

-  to EXIT script without shutting down, click SHUFFLE, click SLEEP, click SHUTDOWN.
+  to EXIT script without shutting down, right click on shutdown..

 # File structure